Website & Spektrix Integration

 With a brief overview of the sitemap, we began with a wireframe design showing how the navigation and content will roughly be displayed, specifically on mobile and desktop.

 Liaising with the Theatre’s team throughout the process, we soon moved onto design.
-With time against us, we made the decision to stick to the modular feel of the wireframe, allowing text, image and colour define the layout.
+With time against us, we made the decision to stick to the modular feel of the wireframe, allowing the text, image and colour to define the layout.

 Part of the website had to feature a new brand, Mercury Rising.
-In short it is the title of a new campaign to engage the public to take part and donate towards the new refurbishment of the £8.7 million Theatre building.
+In short, it is the title of a new campaign to engage the public to take part and donate towards the new refurbishment of the £8.7 million Theatre building.
 Going beyond the traditional theatre, making it more of a community hub, a place to meet, to be creative, drink tea and eat cake — Story Sharing, Memory Making, Life Changing, Mercury Rising.